tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the server has no way of knowing who will be receiving the data.
 Add this.]]

-Once the client receives the ServerKeyShare, it can also compute the ESS and decrypt the server's remaining handshake messages up through the SignedParameters message.
-Once the SignedParameters message is received, it computes the SSS and uses that to derive new keying material which is used to protect the remainder of the server's handshake messages and to protect the client's second flight of handshake messages.
+Once the client receives the ServerKeyShare, it can also compute the ephemeral shared secret and decrypt the server's remaining handshake messages up through the SignedParameters message.
+Once the SignedParameters message is received, it computes the semi-ephemeral shared secret and uses that to derive new keying material which is used to protect the remainder of the server's handshake messages and to protect the client's second flight of handshake messages.
 If the server has sent a CertificateRequest